-There will be three examinations in this course.
-Before each examination students will have a Summary/Reflection Activity to complete (details on that assignment will be in Canvas and I will provide you with reminders) that will let you earn bonus points for the test.
+There will be 3 examinations in this course, one at the end of each Module.
+The last exam is not cumulative, it will just test you on material from the third Module.
+Before each of the exams you will have a Summary/Reflection Activity to complete (details on that assignment is in Canvas) and I will provide you with a reminder.